 First, Yemen is facing one of the worst humanitarian crisis on earth.
 How did it get to this?
 And what should be done?[ dur: 27 mins. ]

-- Dr. Charles Schmitz is a professor of geography at Towson University in Baltimore, Maryland.
-From 2004 to 2014, he served as president of the American Institute for Yemeni Studies.
-He is an affiliated scholar with the Middle East Institute in Washington DC.
-Professor Schmitz is the co-author of Historical Dictionary of Yemen.
+- Charles Schmitz is professor of Geography at Towson University in Baltimore, Maryland.
+He is an Affiliated Scholar with the Middle East Institute in Washington DC.
+He has authored articles “Negotiating Yemeni Peace: Deep Divisions and Hard Realities”, “No Winners in Yemen” and co-authored Historical Dictionary of Yemen.

 - Hammoud Salhi is Professor and Dean of Undergraduate Studies at Cal State Dominguez Hills.
 He is a host of SWANA Region Radio on KPFK in Los Angeles.
 He is a commentator for Arabic media.